What is Epsom salt?

 For a foot bath, pamper weary feet by adding 1/2 cup of Epsom salt to a basin of warm water.
 Relax and soak feet for 20 minutes.
 If you like, rub away any calluses using a pumice stone.

-Dry feet, then add two drops of peppermint essential oil to your favorite natural moisturizer, like shea or coconut butter, and rub in thoroughly to lock in the moisture.
+Dry feet, then add two drops of peppermint essential oil to your favourite natural moisturizer, like shea or coconut butter, and rub in thoroughly to lock in the moisture.
 If you are pregnant or have any health concerns, check with your doctor before using Epsom salts.

 Epsom Salt Uses: HEALTH